The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 Fig.~\ref{fig:Nishimura172} from the study by \cite{Nishimura.Sawai.ea:2017} shows the variation in possible r-process outcomes.
 The results are based on a 2D axis-symmetric simulation utilizing an initial dipole magnetic field with a central value of $2\times10^{11}$~Gauss, i.e about a factor of 5 weaker than in \cite{Winteler.Kaeppeli.ea:2012}.
 The simulation resolves the effect of the MRI, which can enhance the field during collapse and explosion, dependent upon the rotation.
-Considering the results from \cite{Reichert.Obergaulinger.ea:2021}, \cite{Reichert.Obergaulinger.ea:2023} and \cite{Reichert.Bugli.ea:2024}, an obvious conclusion is that magneto-rotational supernovae, leading to a fast spinning neutron star / magnetar, are only the site of a weak r-process.
+Considering the results from \cite{Reichert.Obergaulinger.ea:2021}, \cite{Reichert.Obergaulinger.ea:2023} and \cite{Reichert.Bugli.ea:2024}, an obvious conclusion is that magneto-rotational supernovae, leading also to highly magnetized neutron stars (magnetars), are only the site of a weak r-process.